Amazon online sales improve despite economy fears

 Amazon's July Prime Day was its biggest ever, with 375 million items purchased.

 The company surpassed analyst expectations, with quarterly profits of $6.7bn (£5.2bn), up from a $2bn loss a year earlier.
+That was the firm's biggest profit in more than a year.

 Though known for its online shopping operation, Amazon's financial results are driven far more by units such as its cloud computing business, called AWS, and - in more recent years - advertising.

+It said that AWS's sales had stabilised, rising 12% year-on-year, as businesses become less worried about the economy.
+Advertising revenue jumped 22% year-on-year.

-The news comes as a string of other data suggests that some of the darkest clouds over the global economy may be starting to lift.
+The update comes as a string of other data suggests that some of the darkest clouds over the global economy may be starting to lift.

-But the company's executives said consumers were still keeping a close eye on their budgets.
-Household budgets globally have been squeezed as prices rise at the fastest pace seen in decades, although have been showing signs of cooling recently.
+The company's executives said consumers were still keeping a close eye on their budgets, which in many countries have been squeezed as prices rise at the fastest pace seen in decades.

-The uptick in Amazon's ecommerce business is an "encouraging sign" for the rest of its year, said Insider Intelligence's principal analyst Andrew Lipsman.

-Amazon's online sales rose 4% in the April to June period, after no growth at the start of the year, the company said.
+Amazon's online sales rose 4% year-on-year in the April to June period, after no growth at the start of the year, the company said.

-It added that web service AWS's sales had stabilised, rising 12% year-on-year, whilst advertising revenue jumped 22% year-on-year.
+The upturn in Amazon's ecommerce business is an "encouraging sign" for the rest of its year, said Insider Intelligence's principal analyst Andrew Lipsman.

 Even its international business, which was posting declines a year ago, reported sales growth, of roughly 10%.

+Mr Jassy, who took over as chief executive two years ago, has focused on trimming costs and improving efficiency, leading to big job cuts and an overhaul of the firm's delivery network.
+It has meant that orders are routed regionally, closer to the customer.

+He said the firm was still making big investments, including in artificial intelligence: a top interest on Wall Street, where discussions about the potential for transformation from new advances have fuelled a surge in share prices.

-The gains helped send Amazon shares up more than 6% in after-hours trade.
-The company's share price had already surged roughly 50% so far this year.
+Amazon's share price had already surged roughly 50% so far this year.
+After Thursday's update, share were up more than 7% in after-hours trade.

 "As ever, Amazon's real strength comes from the breadth of its ecosystem," said Julian Skelly, managing partner at digital consultancy Publicis Sapient, Europe.